 The following medical benefits and services are excluded from home health services paid for by Medicare:

 - Any homemaker services such as shopping, cleaning, laundry, etc., if Medicare determines that homemaker services are the only surfaces that the patient needs

 - Custodial or personal care (dressing, bathing, using the bathroom, etc.) if this is the only care the patient needs

 - Delivered meals

-If you think you might be eligible or if you would like to request home health services for Medicare, you will need for all of the following to apply to you before they will grant your request:
+If you think you might be eligible or if you would like to request home health services for Medicare, you will need all of the following to apply to you before they grant your request: